move-lab/lab-what-the-street-datawrangling/README.md

 4. Extract m² information and update citymetadata.json

 #### 3. Convert to SVG
+1. Run `15_landmarkReference` in order to obtain a reference square (you only have to do this step once)
+2. Merge the geojson of the landmark together with the reference
-1. Install the plugin [SimpleSVG](https://plugins.qgis.org/plugins/simplesvg/) for QGIS
+3. Install the plugin [SimpleSVG](https://plugins.qgis.org/plugins/simplesvg/) for QGIS
-2. Open the geojson and from 'Tab', select save as svg
+4. Open the geojson and from 'Tab', select save as svg
-3. Save both, svg and geojson to GDrive
+5. Save both, svg and geojson to GDrive

-#### 4. Edit in sketch
+#### 4. Edit in Sketch
 1. Import svgs
-2. Scale by 45% (but also import an landmark that is already in sketch to verify if this is correct)
+2. Scale that the reference square equals the width in pixels of the other landmarks reference squares
 3. Style like other Landmarks
 4. Simplify shape if necessary
 5. Flatten text
-6. Export as svg
+6. Export

-### Update citymetadata.json
-Add city information to `_data/citymetadata.json` **Note:** See template for structure

 ### Generate street coils
 Open `12_generate_coils` and run `node index.js` to get instructions **Note:** Running this script will result in large file sizes

+### Update citymetadata.json
+1. Use `13_get_information`
+2. Use `16_getSvgHeights`

 ## Team
 #### Concept and Coding
 - [Michael Szell](http://lab.moovel.com/people/michael-szell)
 - [Stephan Bogner](http://lab.moovel.com/people/stephan-bogner)